 Grounded in the Jesuit approach to educating the whole person, we combine rigorous technical instruction with project-based and hands-on learning to produce ethical engineers who can independently develop and implement major civil engineering projects.
 As accomplished scholars and practitioners, our faculty members are dedicated to teaching and providing opportunities for advanced study.
 Our students' abilities to communicate and function on multi-disciplinary teams are nurtured through collaboration with faculty, practitioners, and peers.
 Our graduates will strive to be lifelong learners who serve their communities, and contribute their wisdom, time and talent to enrich our program.

-The development and application of engineering knowledge and modern technologies in our program is enhanced by our teaching and laboratory spaces, which provoke curiosity and enable discovery, collaboration, innovation and convergence within and across recent disciplines.
+The development and application of engineering knowledge and modern technologies in our program is enhanced by our teaching and laboratory spaces.
+Our teaching and laboratory spaces provoke curiosity and enable discovery, collaboration, innovation and convergence within and across recent disciplines.
 These spaces support our educational programs and scholarly endeavors while fostering a sense of community in which student actitivites are supported, accomplishments are celebrated, and practitioners are engaged.

 The Mission of the Department of Civil, Environmental and Sustainable Engineering is to educate our students and prepare them for careers in which they can contribute positively to the design, construction, maintenance and advancement of civil infrastructure systems critical to the quality of life in a changing world.